r0b0tt/100-days-of-code/log.md

 2. Went to the competition and presented our work.

 **Thoughts**
-Well we tried our best but didn't win.
+We won!!!!
 I learn't alot though from the people around.
 I can't wait for next year's edition.

 ### Day 14: February 23, 2018